OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 ![powershellcore](images/powershellcore.png)

-## PowerShell Core on Linux Targets
+## PowerShell Core on Linux targets

 You will first need to ensure that the `pwsh` executable is available on your `$PATH` before Octopus can use it.